 The adverse side effects of the vaccine are minimal.
 Some people experience a sore arm that lasts a day or two, but does not prevent them from doing normal activities.
 Some people who are getting the vaccine for the first time may experience a mild fever and a few aches that last about 24 hours.

 There are two types of exemptions, medical and religious.

 How do I request a medical exemption?

 The form does have a section that must be completed by your physician.
-The completed medical exemption form must be emailed to Occupational and Student Health Services at: email@example.com before December 1, 2016.
+The completed medical exemption form must be emailed to Student Health Services at: email@example.com before November 16th.

 What is needed for a medical exemption?

 Medical: Exemptions to mandatory vaccination may be granted based on certain medical contraindications, including history or documented test indications of severe allergy to the vaccine or its components and history of Guillain-Barré syndrome.
 Individuals seeking a medical exemption must submit an exemption request form and documentation of medical contraindications (see Appendix 1) by deadline.
 Unless otherwise determined by the University, medical exemptions are valid only for the flu season in which they are granted.
 If individuals who have received a medical exemption subsequently choose to receive the vaccination, they must provide acceptable medical certification before receiving vaccination from the University.